 Arnell and Duncan (2002) observed a drop in accuracy for auditory and visual identification tasks when moving from single to dual-task, and the “performance was very much worse, however, when both streams were in the same modality, either both auditory or both visual” (p.110).
 Since responding to two tasks with the same response modality (key press) requires drawing from the same resource, resource theories predict higher interference for both tasks.

-It will therefore be the first main purpose of the proposed study to test whether a unimodal response condition, i.e., manual response in both tasks, leads to prolonged RTs, i.e., dual-task costs, and consequently larger priming effects, as compared to a crossmodal response condition, i.e., manual and vocal response.
-Since Biafora and Schmidt (2022) observed larger priming effects for the dual-task were likewise RTs were slower than compared to the single-task, we expect slower RTs to be accompanied by larger priming effects.
+It will therefore be the first main purpose of the proposed study to test whether a unimodal response condition, i.e., manual response in both tasks, leads to prolonged RTs, i.e., dual-task costs as compared to a cross modal response condition, i.e., manual and vocal response.

+The addition of a trial-wise prime visibility rating may introduce response-related interference, which might reduce response priming (Kiefer, Harpaintner et al., 2023) and could be further enhanced in a unimodal response condition.
+Therefore, we will also test whether a unimodal response condition leads to decreased priming effects as compared to a cross modal response condition.

 Since the first task, the speeded two-choice identification of the shown target, is crucial to calculate a priming effect, we decided against changing any aspect of it for a block-wise manipulation and therefore varied the response modality for the second, direct task.
 Following the study by Göthe and colleagues (2016) we will instruct participants to provide their response to the direct task either via key press or via vocal response into a microphone.